Unactived/Cryptix/README.md

 * HayHanen microfilm

-* Merkle-Hellman
-* Rabin
-* RSA
+* Merkle-Hellman, Rabin, RSA

 * Pigpen
       Some image generation would be easy,
-      but analysing it would be way sharder
+      but analysing it would be way harder

 * Your suggestions (open an issue)